 After the epidemic, San Telmo’s poor immigrants turned the abandoned mansions into makeshift conventillos (tenement housing).

-Nothing captures the spirit of Buenos Aires like the sensual and melancholy tango, and no visit to the city is complete without at least watching the tango, or even better, trying it out for yourself.
+Nothing captures the spirit of Buenos Aires like the sensual and melancholy tango, and no visit to the city is complete without at least seeing it performed live, or even better, trying it out for yourself.

 To experience the dance in its most authentic form, head to a milonga, or tango club.
 Top spots include Almagro's La Catedral, Belgrano's Milonga La Glorieta and Palermo's Salón Canning.